Linear logic in normed cones: probabilistic coherence spaces and beyond: Adding positivity

 The {\it dual cone} $P^*$ of $P$ is the subset of the topological dual space $V^*$ defined by

 The {\it bidual cone} $P^{**}$ is the subset of $P$ defined by

 {\bf Remark} There is an ambiguity in notation for $P^{**}$, because we could interpret it also as a subset of the double dual space $V^{**}$.
-In our case this is harmless, because we always consider reflexive $V$.

-Hahn-Banach separation theorem (see \cite{Rudin}, Theorem 3.10 for reference) readily yields the following result, well known in convex geometry (see , for example, \cite{Zalinescu}, Theorem 1.1.9). \bl The bidual $P^{**}$ of a cone $P$ in the topological vector space $V$ coincides with the closure of $P$ in $V$.
+In our case this is harmless, because we always consider weakly reflexive $V$. \bl The bidual $P^{**}$ of a cone $P$ in the topological vector space $V$ coincides with the $\sigma(V,V^*)$-weak closure of $P$ in $V$. \el {\bf Proof} The dual cone $P^*$ can be described as